hkotb/xprotcas/web_server_and_datasets/README.md

 </thead>
 <tbody>
 <tr>
-<td align="center"><strong>Figure 6</strong> Multiple sequence alignment of the structural unit.
-An extension of the Clustal X Colour Scheme is used in colouring residues, where the default scheme colours are used, plus using grey colour for negative BLOSUM64 scoring positions and circle squares for charged residues.
-The top sequence logo of the positions' conservation is scaled with residues accessibility, leading to the boldness of the more conserved and accessible residues.
-Each position is made hoverable to make it easy to follow.</td>
+<td align="center"><strong>Figure 6</strong> Multiple sequence alignment view of the structural unit.
+A variant of the Clustal X Colour Scheme is used to colour residues, where the default scheme colours are used, plus using grey colour for negative BLOSUM64 scoring positions and circles for charged residues changes.
+The sequence logo shows the composition of the alignment column of each position scaled by residue accessibility to emphasise more conserved and accessible residues.
+Each position is hoverable and reveals a tooltip with a detailed description.</td>
 </tr>
 </tbody>
 </table>